HenokSolomon/ondeck/README.md

       ]
       `

-    *we are using H2 in mememory DB that means the DB uses its runtime memory to store the records , this means that any records that you have created will be lost after restarting vip docker conatiner ** Its done this way because the app is intended only for demonstration purpose*
+    *we are using H2 in mememory DB that means the DB uses its runtime memory to store the records , this means any records that you created will be lost if you restart your docker conatiner ** Its done this way because the app is intended only for demonstration purpose*

 3)  GET  **vip/Accept/{vipRecordId}** & **vip/reject/{vipRecordId}** - mark the invitation status of vip record to **ACCEPTTED OR REJECTED**